 In the image below the effect of clustering is visualized.
 The 3D scene is now divided into 7 different clusters (all shown in a different color).
 Also it can be noted that the Clusters view contains less points than the Points view.
 This is due to the user defined settings that certain clusters are rejected.
 In this case smaller clusters are rejected (not visualized in the image below).
 It makes sense to reject smaller clusters because they often represent noise or partially covered objects.
 Such clusters can be excluded in the Reject clusters step.

 For the Flex detection to work properly every object should be clustered apart.
 A bad example would be one cluster (color) for 2 parts in the scene.
 The Pickit system supports different ways of clustering.
 All methods are explained in the Explaining the Flex detection parameters.

 The final step of Pickit Flex is to fit a certain geometric shape on every cluster and to filter out the wrong objects.
 All accepted objects can be sent to the robot one by one.

 For each cluster that was accepted in the previous step now a shape is fitted.
 In the image below we see that each cluster gives rise to a object.
 Seven green cylinders and all points in the Region of Interest are shown in the Objects view.

 In this last step it is decided which objects are accepted as good fits.
 These good fits can then be sent back to the robot.
-Filtering of the objects is done on their parameters shown in the Detection grid.
+Filtering of the objects is done on their parameters shown in the Objects table.
 An explanation of all these parameters can be found in the article Explaining the Flex detection parameters.